emkademy/emkonfig/README.md

 In Emkonfig, you can register your classes, then reference them using the slug you registered them with.
 You can either use `emkonfig.registry.register` or `emkonfig.registry.register_class` for this.

+**NOTE:** You have to make sure that the module containing the classes you want to register is imported before parsing the configuration file.
+For that, you can use the utility function: `emkonfig.utils.import_modules(dir_name: str, exclude: list[str] | set[str] | None = None, verbose: bool = False)`.
+This function imports all of the modules under the given directory.
+If you encounter a parsing error stating that the reference slug for a class couldn't be found, it it very likely that there is an error in one of your files.

 ```python
 # my_project.some_module.some_file.py
 from emkonfig.registry import register, register_class